 Table 7-3.
 Decision tree to assess predator-prey conditions in the CCE. ring 1.
 Is the biomass estimate greater than 20,000 tons?
 Do not adjust quota.
-Her Proceed to 2.
-2. Is there an unusual mortality event in progress in California for one of the following species: Common Murre, Rhinoceros Auklet, Harbor Seals, or California Sea Lions?
-Proceed to 5.
-Proceed to 3. s 3.
+Heri 1.
+Is the biomass estimate greater than 20,000 tons?
+Yes Proceed to 2.
+Is there an unusual mortality event in progress in California for one of the following species: Common Proceed to 5.
+Murre, Rhinoceros Auklet, Harbor Seals, or California Sea Lions?
+Yes Proceed to 3.
+S 3.
 Is the mortality event occurring in Central California (e.g., Sonoma, Marin, San Francisco, San Mateo, Santa Cruz, Monterey counties)?
-Proceed to 5.
-Predators Proceed to 4.
-Pre 4.
-Is the cause of the mortality event attributed to or exacerbated by lack of forage, and the Herring biomass estimate is < 40,000 tons?
-Proceed to 5.
+4. Is the cause of the mortality event attributed to or exacerbated by lack of forage, and the Herring biomass estimate is < 40,000 tons?
+Proceed to 5. dator Proceed to 4.
+Pre Proceed to 5.
 Consider reducing quota.
-5. Is the forecasted ocean abundance of Sacramento River fall-run Chinook Salmon < 180,000, and the Herring biomass estimate < 40,000 tons?
-Proceed to 6.
-Consider reducing quota.
+5. Is the forecasted ocean abundance of Proceed to 6.
+Sacramento River fall-run Chinook Salmon < 180,000, and the Herring biomass estimate < 40,000 tons?
+Yes Consider reducing quota.
 6. Calculate whether YOY Hake, YOY Rockfish, YOY Sanddab, Market Squid, and krill in the central CCE are more than 1 standard deviation below the long term m These indicators are classified as "unusually low".
 Proceed to 7. age 7.
 Calculate whether central CCE regional indices of relative forage availability for Adult Pacific Sardine and Adult Northern Anchovy are below 50% of the long term mean.
 These indicators are classified as "unusually low".
-8. Calculate the number of forage indicators that are months than 1 standard deviation above the long term mean.
-These indicators are classified as "unusually high".
-Proceed to 8.
-Regional For Proceed to 9. Ŗ 9.
+Proceed to 8. egional Forage 8.
+Calculate the number of forage indicators that are methan 1 standard deviation above the long term mean.
+These indicators are classified as "unusually high". nore Proceed to 9.
+Re 9.
 Are there currently > 5 forage indicators that are unusually low, and the Herring biomass is < 40,000 tons?
 Proceed to 10.
 Consider reducing quota.
 10. Are there currently > 3 forage indicators that are unusually high, and the answer to lines 2, 5, and 6 is no?
 Do not adjust quota.
 Consider increasing quota.

-7.7.2.3 Adjusting the Quota Based on Ecosystem Considerations quota of 1,000 tons, the harvest rate would be adjusted down to 4%, resulting in a quota of 800 tons.
+7.7.2.3 Adjusting the Quota Based on Ecosystem Considerations harvest rate would be adjusted down to 4%, resulting in a quota of 800 tons.
 At a SSB of 25,000 tons where the HCR recommends a 7.5% target harvest rate, resulting in a quota of 1,875 tons, the target harvest rate would be adjusted down to 6.5%, resulting in a quota of 1,625 tons.
 At SSBs between 30,000 and 40,000 tons, the quota would be reduced to 2,700 tons.
-Conversely, if an increase is warranted, a 300 ton increase to the quota should be applied (Figure 7-3).
+Conversely, if an increase is warranted, the target harvest rate may be increased by up to 1% (Figure 7-3).
 At a SSB of 20,000 tons, the target harvest rate would be adjusted up to 6%, resulting in a quota of 1,200 tons.
 At a SSB of 25,000 tons, the target harvest rate would be increased from 7.5% to 8.5%, resulting in a quota of 2,125 tons.
 However, because the target harvest rate is capped at 10%, per an agreement from the SC, increases to the target harvest rate due to ecosystem considerations at estimated SSBs between 28,000 and 32,000 tons are limited.
 At 33,000 tons or greater SSB, the maximum possible adjusted quota is 3,300 tons.